 If you are aware of an emergency, or immediate safety concerns, call 911 and report the danger to law enforcement.
-If you are concerned about threatening behavior or a disturbing situation, that is NOT an emergency event, contact one of the team members listed below or submit the information on this online form.
-You may also submit your information via email to email@example.com.
+If you are concerned about threatening behavior or a disturbing situation, that is NOT an emergency event, use the "TIPS" link to the left or contact one of the team members listed below or submit the information on this threat assessment online form.
+You may also submit your information via email to firstname.lastname@example.org.

 The Threat Assessment Team

 Virginia law requires the institution to have a threat assessment team to identify, assess and intervene with individuals whose behavior poses a threat to the safety of the campus community.

 The SVCC Threat Assessment Team is staffed by representatives from several college departments.
 The mission of the Threat Assessment Team is to determine if an individual poses a threat to self, others, or the SVCC community and to intervene to avert the threat and maintain the safety of the situation.
 The team responds to behaviors exhibited by students, employees, visitors, and non-affiliated persons in an attempt to prevent violence so that SVCC remains a safe and secure working and learning environment.